JuliaDynamics/Agents.jl/docs/src/tutorial.md

 add_agent!
 add_agent_single!
 ```
-Then, the agent can interact with the model and the space futher by using
+Then, the agent can interact with the model and the space further by using
 ```@docs
 move_agent!
 move_agent_single!